ProyectoIntegrador2018/Tenderos/README.md

 # App Tenderos

-Brings small stores a bunch of services that will help them manage their
+Brings small stores a bunch of services that will help them manage their business with features to control trades, payments and cellphone balance.

 ## Table of contents